tokibito/django-ftpserver/README.rst

    # Multiple extras
    $ pip install django-ftpserver[tls,windows]

-2. Add line to settings.INSTALLED_APPS for your django project.
+2. Add a line to settings.INSTALLED_APPS in your Django project.

 ::